opea-project/GenAIComps/comps/guardrails/pii_detection/README.md

 # PII Detection Microservice

 This microservice provides a unified API to detect if there is Personal Identifiable Information or Business Sensitive Information in text.
-Users can send a list of files, a list of text strings, or a list of urls to the microservice, and the microservice will return a list of True or False for each piece of text following the original sequence.

 We provide 2 detection strategies:

 1. Regular expression matching + named entity recognition (NER) - pass "ner" as strategy in your request to the microservice.
-2. Logistic regression classifier - pass "ml" as strategy in your request to the microservice.
+2. Logistic regression classifier - pass "ml" as strategy in your request to the microservice. **Note**: Currently this strategy is for demo only, and only supports using `nomic-ai/nomic-embed-text-v1` as the embedding model and the `Intel/business_safety_logistic_regression_classifier` model as the classifier.
+Please read the [full disclaimers in the model card](https://huggingface.co/Intel/business_safety_logistic_regression_classifier) before using this strategy.

 ## NER strategy